uviclibraries/gen-ai-research/2-prompt-inter.md

 `Create a structured answer on <topic>.
 Format: 6 bullets with headings.
 Include 2 sources.`

 **Step 2: Critique**
-`Check your answer against these acceptance criteria:
+`Check your answer against these Definitions of Done:
 - Has a clear definition (1 sentence)
 - Has 2 verifiable sources (URLs)
 - No claims without evidence